-• Atlantic sturgeon (Acipenser oxyrinchus) - Endangered

-- Shortnose sturgeon (Acipenser brevirostrum) Endangered - Atlantic loggerhead (Caretta caretta) Threatened - Green sea turtle (Chelonia mydas) Threatened - Atlantic leatherback (Dermochelys coriacea) Endangered - Atlantic Kemp's ridley (Lepidochelys kempi) Endangered
+- Atlantic sturgeon (Acipenser oxyrinchus) Endangered/Threatened - Shortnose sturgeon (Acipenser brevirostrum) Endangered - Atlantic loggerhead (Caretta caretta) Threatened - Green sea turtle (Chelonia mydas) Threatened - Atlantic leatherback (Dermochelys coriacea) Endangered - Atlantic Kemp's ridley (Lepidochelys kempi) Endangered

 Atlantic sturgeon - Atlantic sturgeon from any of the five Distinct Population Segments (DPS), (Gulf of Maine DPS is listed as threatened other four DPSs are listed as endangered), may be present in the project area.
 After emigration from the natal estuary, sub-adult and adult Atlantic sturgeon forage within the marine environment, typically in waters less than 50 meters depth (ASSRT, 2007 in USACE, 2014).
 Adult and subadult Atlantic sturgeon are known to occur in Long Island Sound, as well as within the waters off Connecticut and are likely to be migrating and possibly foraging opportunistically should suitable forage be available.
 In bays and harbors, foraging often occurs at or near areas with submerged vegetation or shellfish resources.
-The project area does not provide suitable habitat for overwintering, so the presence of Atlantic sturgeon is likely limited to the warmer months.
-The nearest spawning rivers are the Hudson River, New York, and the Kennebec River, Maine so no eggs, larvae or juvenile Atlantic sturgeon are likely to occur in the project area.
+The project area is not a known winter aggregation area, so presence is more likely from April through November, but possible year round.
+The nearest spawning rivers are the Hudson River, New York, and the Kennebec River, Maine with some evidence that spawning may occasionally occur in the Connecticut River (Savoy et al., 2017).
+Therefore, no eggs, larvae or juvenile Atlantic sturgeon are likely to occur in the project area.

 Shortnose sturgeon - Shortnose sturgeons have a range that extends from St. John River in New Brunswick, Canada to St. Johns River in Florida.
 Shortnose sturgeons are anadromous, spending a portion of their lives in salt water, but returning to freshwater to spawn.
 However, in some northern populations (e.g., in the Kennebec River), a portion of the population forages in the saline estuary while others forage in fresh water.
 The shortnose sturgeon exhibits delayed sexual maturity, high reproductive capacity, and long life expectancy (NOAA, 2014).
 Adult shortnose sturgeon primarily eat mollusks and large crustaceans.
-Feeding and overwintering activities may occur in both fresh and saline habitats; overwintering occurs in freshwater from late fall to early spring (NOAA, 2014).
-The Merrimack River in Massachusetts is the closest known spawning, rearing, foraging, and overwintering habitat for this species.
+Feeding and overwintering activities may occur in both fresh and saline habitats; overwintering primarily occurs in freshwater from late fall to early spring (NOAA, 2014).
+The Connecticut River, which discharges into Long Island Sound between Old Lyme and Old Saybrook, CT is the closest known spawning, rearing, foraging, and overwintering habitat for this species.

 Sea Turtles - Four species of federally threatened or endangered sea turtles may be found seasonally in the coastal waters of Connecticut.
-The leatherback is generally found in deep offshore waters and as such, is unlikely to occur in the action area.
+The leatherback is generally found in deep offshore waters, but can occur in nearshore waters and has been sighted in Long Island Sound; however, no reported sightings have occurred in New Haven Harbor (Sea Turtle Sighting Hotline, 2020).
 In general, listed sea turtles are seasonally distributed in coastal U.S. Atlantic waters, migrating to and from habitats extending from Florida to New England, with overwintering concentrations in southern waters.
 As water temperatures rise in the spring, these turtles begin to migrate northward.
 As temperatures decline rapidly in the fall, turtles in northern waters begin their southward migration.
 Sea turtles can be expected in the waters of Long Island in warmer months, typically when water temperatures are at least 15°C. This typically coincides with the months of May through November, with the highest concentration of sea turtles present from June to October (Morreale, 1999; Morreale and Standora, 1998; Shoop and Kenney, 1992).